mocks-server/website/docs/usage/variants.md

 ## Types

 The value of the `type` property in a variant defines the Variant Handler that will handle a request.
-The `@mocks-server/main` package includes three variant handlers, so variants can be of type `json`, `middleware` or `proxy`.
+The `@mocks-server/main` package includes multiple variant handlers.
 The Variant Handler receives the `options` property from the variant, so, each different variant type requires a different format in the `options` object.

 In the next chapters we will see in detail how to use each different variant type.
 For the moment, here you have a brief description of each type: